 Many people prosecuted for Receipt of Stolen Property are therefore also charged with Theft, and at trial the jury has to choose between the two charges or acquitting the defendant on both.

-What should I do if I am charged with Receipt of Stolen Property?
+What should I do if I am charged with Receipt of Stolen Property in Los Angeles?

 You should immediately contact an experienced criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
 The risks of a Receipt of Stolen Property conviction are too great to go-it alone.
-Call now for a free consultation (877) 977-7750.
+Contact Us by Form or give us a Call for a free consultation (877) 977-7750.